hellonico/lein-plugin-pdf/README.markdown

 The only requirement for the script is that the return value must be the full html content of the document.

+## Xilize templates (*.xil)

+Looking at the Flying Saucer documentation in details, we realized they use another templating system, named [xilize](http://xilize.sourceforge.net/) that has some useful integration of macros in it.

 # Dynamic Properties
 <a name="dp"/>